Yanneeh/Fabrik-Inverse-kinematics/README.md

 ## Functions

-The Fabrik class contains some functions that affect movement or visualize a process.
-This module is written in python.
+The Arm class contains some functions that affect movement or visualize a process.

 Define a new instance of the arm class.